DorBernsohn/Speaker-Classification/README.md

 The spoken numbers dataset has 15 speakers while all the content is numbers that peaple say (classical for voice recognition and STT).
 The Voxceleb dataset has ~250 speakers while all the content is free speech of celebs from youtube videos.

 To test this complexity question, i thought that the best approach is to take the basic features.
-I calculated the 20 mfcc features for every sample and feed it to a NN.
+I calculated the 20 MFCC features for every sample and feed it to a NN.

 Notebook Table of Content: